NovoNordisk-OpenSource/bifrost-open-telemetry-dotnet-exporter/README.md

 ## Release Procedure
 These are the steps needed to create a new release:
-1. Make sure the `CHANGELOG.md`is up to date in tha main branch.
+1. Make sure the `CHANGELOG.md`is up to date in the main branch.
 2. In GitHub, create a new release.
     1. The tag version should be the same as the version in the `CHANGELOG.md` file, prefixed with a 'v'.
 For example `v1.2.3`.
     2. The release title should be the version number.
 Fx `1.2.3`.
 The release title is used as the version number in the nuget package.